awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    For more information on making backups for use with replication, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-solutions-backups-read-only.html)\.

 1. In the AWS Management Console, add the IP address of the server that hosts the external database to the VPC security group for the Amazon RDS DB instance\.
-For more information on modifying a VPC security group, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information on modifying a VPC security group, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

    The IP address can change when the following conditions are met:
    + You are using a public IP address for communication between the external source instance and the DB instance\.